cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup_openstack.rst

 Setting up Cloudmesh on a VM is an especially convenient way during development and testing.
-To do so, you can follow the steps to run cloudmesh in a VM running Ubuntu 14.01.1 on FutureGrid Sierra openstack.
-If you use a different cloud, you can adapt the instructions acordingly.
+To do so, you can follow the steps to run cloudmesh in a VM running Ubuntu 14.01.1 on FutureGrid Sierra Openstack.
+If you use a different cloud, you can adapt the instructions accordingly.

 First, you have to start a VM on the cloud and assign it a public IP.
 This can be done in multiple ways, using the commandline, vagrant,